 3. Goods-to-Person (G2P) and Automated Storage and Retrieval (AS/RS)

-Like AGVs, G2P and AS/RS both work by automating the transportation of product.
-In addition to traditional long-term storage AS/RS can be used to provide buffer storage between various stages in an operation’s workflow, as well as to stage orders for shipping.
-And goods-to-person tech can be deployed in a way that optimizes your pick systems, reducing the amount of time that your employees spend walking from location to location to pick orders.
+G2P and AS/RS both work by automating the transportation of product.
+In addition to traditional long-term storage, AS/RS can be used to provide buffer storage between various stages in an operation’s workflow, as well as to stage orders for shipping.
+And goods-to-person technology can be deployed in a way that optimizes your pick systems, reducing the amount of time that your employees spend walking from location to location to pick orders.

 The effect of these technologies is two-fold: Automating the easily repeatable task of moving product reduces the need for unskilled laborers, while simultaneously increasing productivity, further reducing the need to hire additional workers.

 If you were to consider the amount of time it takes to pack an order (as a percentage of total order cycle time), you’d find that the cost of readying an order for shipment is about as high as it is to pick the order.
 Between weighing, cartonization, packing, and final shipment, an order has gone through so many touches that it has a significant impact on the productivity and profitability of an operation.